 In the media age, imagination has come under attack.
 However, the interface between the unknown and the self needs to be triggered as a source of inspiration for art and research.
 96 minutes with Brother Ah, Catherine Christer Hennix, Ursula K. Le Guin and Todd Barton.

 An intimate track based on an abstract drawing, a sublime sonic exploration into deep liquid space, some atmospheric minimalism, and library music created under complete creative control.
-50-minute mix with works by Cosey Fanni Tutti, Joel Vandroogenbroeck, Monolake, Pan American & Kramer, and others; realized between 1978 and 2025.
+50-minute mix with works by Cosey Fanni Tutti, Joel Vandroogenbroeck, Monolake, Pan American & Kramer and others; realised between 1978 and 2025.

 Wild Thyme Music (4): A Sonic Universe